Simplify the System

 It’s Time to Simplify the System

-• Fix the 340B Drug Discount Program: Over the years, the 340B Drug Discount Program has expanded well past the original intent of Congress.
+• Infuse the 340B drug discount program with greater transparency and accountability.
+Over the years, the 340B program has expanded well past the original intent of Congress.
 The explosive growth of the program is creating ripple effects that are raising the cost of health care for others and not serving the needs of the most vulnerable patients.

-• Increase Data Transparency: Due to the design of health insurer plans, employers often don't have full access to data about health plan drug pricing.
+• Provide employers full access to data about health plan drug pricing.
+Due to the design of health insurer plans, employers often don't have full access to data about health plan drug pricing.
 This drives up employer premiums while insurance companies receive significant rebates.
-Employers should have full access to data about health plan drug pricing and better analytic tools.

 International Price Setting